-Issue Date: June 29, 1995
+First Day of Issue: June 29, 1995

-City: Gettysburg, PA
+First Day City: Gettysburg, Pennsylvania

-Printed By: Stamp Venturers
+Printed by: Stamp Venturers

 Printing Method: Photogravure

-A lieutenant in the U.S. Navy, Raphael Semmes resigned his commission in February 1861 to run a purchasing mission for the Confederacy – actually buying armaments from manufacturers in New England and New York.
+History the stamp represents: A lieutenant in the U.S. Navy, Raphael Semmes resigned his commission in February 1861 to run a purchasing mission for the Confederacy – actually buying armaments from manufacturers in New England and New York.
 In April he was placed in command of a Confederate ship, the CSS Sumter.

 During a six-month cruise he seized 18 enemy ships before abandoning the Sumter in Gibraltar.
 Semmes then made his way to England, where he took command of the screw sloop CSS Alabama.
 Setting sail in September 1862, he embarked on a commerce-destroying cruise that would last nearly two years.
 Seizing and destroying nearly 70 ships in the mid-Atlantic, the Pacific, the Indian Ocean, and the Arabian Sea, Semmes made his way to Cherbourg, France.
-Engaged in battle on June 19, 1864, by the Union screw sloop USS Keararge, the Alabama was sunk off the coast of Cherbourg.
+Engaged in battle on June 19, 1864, by the Union screw sloop USS Kearsarge, the Alabama was sunk off the coast of Cherbourg.

 Semmes did not surrender with his ship, but instead managed to return home where he was placed in command of the James River squadron.
 When Richmond was evacuated in 1865, he burned his ships and, arming his sailors as infantry, surrendered with General Joseph Johnston at Greensboro, North Carolina.